 DK Shivakumar gets bail in money laundering case

-New Delhi, Oct 23: A Delhi High Court on Wednesday granted bail to the Karnataka Congress leader DK Shivakumar on a personal bond of Rs 25,000 in connection with a money laundering case.
+New Delhi, Oct 23: A Delhi High Court on Wednesday granted bail to the Karnataka Congress leader DK Shivakumar on a personal bond of Rs 25 lakh in connection with a money laundering case.

+However, Shivakumar facing allegations of money laundering running into crores of rupees, cannot leave the country.

 Shivakumar (57) was instrumental in the smooth running of the Congress-JD(S) coalition government headed by Kumaraswamy that lost power to the BJP in July this year.